FusionAuth/fusionauth-site/site/_posts/2023-03-09-aws-savings-plans.md

 If you have Docker installed, that's all you have to do to get a FusionAuth instance up and running.

 After that, you need to integrate it with your application, typically using a standard OIDC library such as [Passport](https://www.passportjs.org/) or [Spring security](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/index.html).
 But that's it.

-A full feature auth server, available on your laptop, for you to build against.
+You get a full featured auth server, available on your laptop, for you to build against.

 ### What about production?